Gau95/hello-world/README.md

 # hello-world
 Hi I'm Greg!
-I would like to get to kmow more about testing and refresh my long-forgotten programming skills!
+I would like to get to know more about testing and refresh my long-forgotten programming skills!